 Brecht Palombo: Okay.

 Liz Brumer-Smith: I believe it’s 75 dollars off, if it’s not, write to me and I will make sure that you get 75 dollars off, and yes.
 The program is 499 normally.
 If you actually go directly to the website, there’s no place that you can find a code or anything like that.
-The only place you’re gonna get this is through this link.
+The only place you’re gonna get this is through ** Sorry this offer is closed **.

 Brecht Palombo: Cool.
 I appreciate that.
 Well that was really insightful for us, and so you’ve, it sounds like you’ve really nailed this and you’ve done a lot of work to get your systems and your processes in place, and it sounds like you’re, on Tape Techs there, it sounds like you’ve probably had thousands and thousands of assets go through there.
 Yeah?

 Liz Brumer-Smith: Yes.
 We were actually even, for a short period of time, scrubbing them for a hedge fund.
 The hedge fund ended up using Note Investing Club to start then training all of the new assistants that they hired.
 They started using the Tape Techs service because they had access to our other program.

 Liz Brumer-Smith: But, so yeah.
 For them, we were scrubbing hundreds to thousands each month for them.